 Upon receiving their green card, many new immigrants make the risky mistake of moving to the U.S. without buying health insurance.
 New immigrants in the process of getting a green card are not covered once they arrive in the U.S., and U.S. healthcare is not free.
 Therefore, new immigrants should have a temporary health insurance plan during their transition to protect themselves against any unforeseen medical emergencies.

-Short term health insurance provides medical coverage for residents and new immigrants for temporary purposes.
-It is available for any US resident below the age of 65, including but not limited to those who recently got their green cards and people with H-1, L-1, F-1, and J-1 visa status.
+Short-term health insurance provides medical coverage for residents and new immigrants for temporary purposes.
+Its available for any U.S. resident below the age of 65, including but not limited to those who recently got their green cards and people with H-1, L-1, F-1, and J-1 visa status.